ZSvedic/GemBox-benchmark/README.md

 ANTHROPIC_API_KEY=...
 MISTRAL_API_KEY=...
 ```
-4. Open in VSCode:
+4. Open in VS Code:
 ```bash
 code GB-benchmark.code-workspace
 ```
+VS Code should ask on first open "There are unresolved dependencies.
+Please execute the restore command to continue.".
+Select "Restore" to install all .NET dependencies.
-VSCode "Run and Debug" tab should now have run configurations for each of the subprojects below.
+5. VS Code "Run and Debug" tab should now have run configurations for each of the subprojects below, or you can run each project from CLI.

 ## Project "1-inputs" (optional)